8 Best Renters Insurance Companies in Washington of 2023

 Liability Coverage

-Liability protects you against lawsuits from someone who has bodily injuries or property damages that you or your family caused to them.
+Liability protects you against lawsuits from someone who suffers bodily injuries or property damages you or your family caused.

 Liability also covers your legal defense.